ekkamai/voluum-csv/README.md

 1 - update voluum username & password in adwords_conversions.php
 2 - update timezone in adwords_conversions.php
-2 - point the adwords remote conversion location to the url below, with the campaign ID in the link.
+3 - set GCLID as the extenal id in your voluum campaign (http://prntscr.com/iubriw) 4 - point the adwords remote conversion location to the url below, with the campaign ID in the link.

 example.com/adword_conversions.php?cid=<<<VOLUUMCAMPAIGNID>>>